 - not have excessive rent arrears, property related debt, or persistent anti-social behaviour

 - not have income, savings or assets that would enable you to resolve your own needs

-If you meet the above criteria, you may wish to apply to join our housing register.
-You can make an application by clicking on the 'Register' tab on the top right hand corner of our Southend On the Move website.
+If you meet the above criteria, you may want to apply to join our housing register.
+You can make an application by clicking on the Register tab on the top right hand corner of our Southend On the Move website.
 After registering, you will then be prompted to complete an application form for social housing.